MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

 ## 3. Add the App Center SDK modules

-1. Open your app level `build.gradle` file (`app/build.gradle`) and add the following lines after `apply plugin`.
+1. Open the project's app level **build.gradle** file (`app/build.gradle`) and add the following lines after `apply plugin`.
 Include the dependencies that you want in your project.
 Each SDK module needs to be added as a separate dependency in this section.
 If you would want to use App Center Analytics and Crashes, add the following lines:

   ```groovy
   dependencies {